Policy & Orientation

 HSSC volunteers improve the quality of life for the animals in our care, increase our animals’ chances to be adopted by helping these pets become more socialized and friendly, assist staff in keeping our shelter clean and operating efficiently, and help promote shelter programs and services in the community.

 - All volunteers must complete Volunteer Orientation training prior to becoming actively involved in our shelter activities and with our shelter animals.
-Volunteer orientation sessions are held at the shelter the first Sunday of every month at 10 a.m. and the third Thursday of every month at 5 p.m.
-Volunteer orientation sessions are approximately 90 minutes from beginning through question and answer.
+Volunteer orientation sessions are held at the shelter the 3rd Thursday of every month at 5:30 p.m.
+Volunteer orientation sessions are approximately 60 minutes from beginning through question and answer.

 - Volunteers under 16 years of age must be accompanied by a parent or legal guardian.
 The adult accompanying the youth must handle the animals at all times.

-Dog Walkers provide structured exercise and attention to the shelter dogs to promote good physical and mental health for the pets.
+Dog Walkers provide structured exercise and attention to the shelter dogs to promote good physical and mental health for the pets and much needed interaction with people.

 Kennel Care Volunteers assist staff in maintaining a healthy environment for the animals by cleaning and sanitizing kennels, crates and cages.